cosmos/cosmos-sdk/docs/core/app1.md

 The `Msg` interface allows messages to define basic validity checks, as well as what needs to be signed and who needs to sign it.

-Addresses in the SDK are arbitrary byte arrays that are hex-encoded when displayed as a string or rendered in JSON.
-Typically, addresses are the hash of a public key.

 For instance, take the simple token sending message type from app1.go: